A New Phase of Deaf Ministry Begins With

-Gospel Outreach is an independent ministry that supports over 2,100 local Bible Workers and Lay Pastors in about 40 countries around the world.
-Most of the lay workers are supervised, trained and employed by the local Adventist Conference or Mission in their native country.
+Gospel Outreach is an independent ministry that supports over 2,100 local Bible Workers and Lay Pastors in over 45 countries around the world.
+All the lay workers are supervised, trained and employed by the local Adventist Conference or Mission in their native country.
 The USA & Canadian Gospel Outreach [GO] administrative staff and Regional Directors are unpaid volunteers for GO.
 Thus, about an average of 94% of the donations can go to the direct support of the GO lay workers in each country.

-The goal of the Deaf Department is to expand to new areas in India as well as to other countries.
-Through the GO Regional Directors and about 2,100 lay workers, other workers need to be found for ministry to deaf people.
+The goal is to expand in India, and through the world GO Regional Directors, and the over 2,100 lay workers, find capable workers for ministry to deaf people in the other countries where Gospel Outreach is already working.
 These new workers must be active members of the Adventist church experienced in lay evangelism, and need to be either Deaf themselves, or know sign language and be very familiar with the deaf culture of that country [possibly parents or children in a family where there are deaf members]

 Gospel Outreach worker, Lay Pastor John Reddy, leading a group of Deaf people in Signed Singing in Andhra Pradesh, India.
 John is deaf himself!

 Some of the Deaf people at Boddam, Andhra Pradesh, India, where evangelistic meetings were held in Oct./Nov..05.
-Notice the sewing machines in the back of the hall.
+You see the sewing machines in the back of the hall?
 A one year sewing/tailoring school had just been held for deaf young women at Boddam.
 At the end of the year course, 8 of the 10 who started, finished the course, and were able to take home their sewing machines to help them support themselves.

 IF YOU WOULD LIKE TO HELP GOSPEL OUTREACH